-We also conduct regular service and maintenance for our vehicles, and accept periodic inspection by Pusat Pemeriksaan Kenderaan Berkomputer (Puspakom) to maintain vehicle safety in operations.
-This helps reduce vehicle breakdowns and air pollution from faulty machinery, and minimizes accidents and traffic interruption.
-The Haulage Management System also helps the Group to monitor and remind drivers on vehicle inspection dates.
+We also conduct regular servicing of our vehicles and accept periodic inspections by Puspakom to ensure vehicle safety and minimize air pollution from faulty machinery.
+Our Haulage Management System helps monitor and remind drivers about vehicle inspection dates, reducing breakdowns and traffic disruption.